VA

 Brand Strengthening

-When clients successfully use VAs through your agency, they attribute that success to your brand.
-You receive the credit for solving their staffing challenges, improving their efficiency, and supporting their growth.
+When clients use VAs through you and succeed, they credit your brand.
+You get praise for solving their staffing issues.
+You boost their output.
+You support their growth.

 Types of White Label VA Services Agencies Can Offer

-The versatility of virtual assistants means you can package white label VA services in numerous ways to match different client segments:
+VAs are versatile.
+You can package white label VA services in many ways to match client types:

 General Administrative Support